New York Semi-Truck Accident Lawyer

 Driver inspection reports – At the end of each driving day, commercial drivers must inspect their vehicles and prepare written reports of any defects that could impact operational safety.
 If any defects are discovered, the vehicle must not be operated until the defect is repaired or the trucking company has determined that repairs are unnecessary.

-Contact a New York Semi-Truck Accident Lawyer
+Contact Our New York Semi-Truck Accident Lawyers Today